 During each week's Module, you will dig deeper into some of that Module's topics by completing that week's Activity.
 Most often, you will have questions to answer - some multiple-choice, and a few short-answer - after watching an online video or working with a web-based computer simulation of some part of the universe.
 These activities will be completed in Canvas; emailed responses are not accepted for any reason.
-There are 11 Module Activities this quarter; most of them come in multiple Parts.
-The lowest 4 "Parts" of Module Activities will be dropped before I calculate the final grade.
+There are 11 Module Activities this quarter, the lowest week's Module Activity score will be dropped before I calculate the final grade.